 How We Do It - We Communicate Regularly

-If buying personalised support works well for you, our specialised support is second to none.
+If buying personalised support works well for you, our specialised support is award-winning and second to none.
 We keep up to date with current regulations.
-We provide impartial views and commercial
+We provide impartial views and

-- Provide face-to-face, via Zoom, one-to-one tailored mentorship support - for the same price as a typical automated one-to-many training programme.
+- Provide face-to-face, via Zoom, one-to-one, tailored mentorship support - for the same price as a typical automated one-to-many training programme.
 Discuss matters in private.
-Receive 100% of the
+Receive 100% of our

-- Provide an 'out-of-the-box' non-intermediating financial planning business model for you to adapt, use and share.
-You need this because disruptor business models are completely different
+- Provide an 'out-of-the-box' non-intermediating financial planning business framework for you to adapt, use and share.
+You need this because disruptor business models are completely

-- Provide you with a compliant, tried and tested planning process suitable for non-intermediating financial planning, with utmost professionalism and efficiency.
+- Provide you with a compliant, tried, and tested planning process suitable for holistic non-intermediating financial planning, with utmost professionalism and efficiency.
+Using the whole-person

 - Keep you informed of relevant issues – saving you time searching for and reading articles, regulatory reports and surveys.